-This year, 100% of every dollar exceeding the goal will be returned to the parish if your parish is participating in a capital project (refer to pgs.
-40-41 in this guidebook for more details).
-Note that you must return a Parish Project Registration form (included in this guidebook) designating how the funds will be used before the Foundation will distribute the rebate.
-Return your completed Parish Project Registration form to the Foundation by May 31, 2018.
+Again this year, 100% of every dollar exceeding the goal will be returned to the parish.
+Note that you must return a Parish Project Registration form designating how the funds will be used, before the Foundation will distribute the rebate.
+Return your completed Parish Project Registration form to the Foundation by May 31, 2019.

 Are there goals for parishes that are scheduled to go into oratory status?

-For the 2019 Catholic Ministries Appeal, any parish scheduled to go into oratory status will have a $0 goal.
-However, we encourage financial support from the entire Catholic community to fund ministries and programs across southern Minnesota, and parishioners of churches scheduled for oratory status will still receive direct mail soliciting their help.
+For the 2019 Catholic Ministries Appeal, any parish previously scheduled to go into oratory status will have a $0 goal.
+However, we encourage financial support from the entire Catholic community to fund ministries and programs across southern Minnesota.
+Parishioners of churches scheduled for oratory status will still receive direct mail soliciting their help.